-The French proverb "Bon à tout bon à rien"
+The French saying "Bon à tout bon à rien"

-To be more specific, this includes a complete explanation of what it is and how to use it in everyday life with an audio example.
-Together with the useful things we added like dialogue example, literal meaning, slow pronunciation audio and more!
+Get ready to learn everything you need to know about the basic French proverb "Bon à tout, bon à rien".
+To be more precise, it includes a complete definition of what it is and how to use it in a conversation with an audio example.
+Plus, we also added useful things like synonyms, slow pronunciation audio, dialogue example and more!

 What does it mean exactly?